Charter

 1. Role of the Authority

 ILGA is an independent statutory decision-maker established under the Gaming and Liquor Administration Act 2007 responsible for a range of liquor, registered club and gaming machine regulatory and music festival functions including determining licensing and disciplinary matters under the gaming, liquor and music festival legislation.
-ILGA comprises appointed Members.
+ILGA comprises Members appointed by the Minister.
 It employs its own staff (Office of ILGA or OILGA).

 While ILGA is an independent agency, this Charter has been developed with reference to relevant NSW Government policies, guidelines and legislation, including the Ethical Framework outlined in the Government Sector Employment Act 2013 and the NSW Government Boards and Committees Guidelines.